Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 Contributors: ruddernationdesigns
 Donate link: https://www.paypal.me/RuddernationDesigns
-Tags: tinychat, video chat, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat, chat, ruddernation Requires at least: 4.6
+Tags: tinychat, video chat, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat, chat, ruddernation Requires at least: 5.0+
-Tested up to: 5.4
+Tested up to: 5.4.2
-Stable tag: 1.5.6
+Stable tag: 1.5.9
 License: GNUv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==

-* To watch YouTube video's please use Firefox or Edge browsers, These have been tested and they’re working with videos.
+You now have to register to use the chat, you can do that at https://tinychat.com , I apologise about that.

+Tinychat have now removed YouTube, Hopefully this is temporary.

 Now updated to the new version of Tinychat using HTML5 WebRTC!
 TinyChat full screen video chat for WordPress/BuddyPress, This advanced version allows you to add your own room name.